-Bulk Green Tea Benefits
+Shop Green Tea Below

 In the 16th century European explorers reported that the hot medicinal drink was used to relieve fever, headache, stomach ache and joint pain.
 Since that time the amazing benefits of green tea has been expanded.

 Catechins- Catechins are a category of polyphenols.
 In green tea, catechins are present in significant quantities, more specifically; epicatechin (EC), epigallocatechin (EGC), epicatechin gallate (ECG) and epigallocatechin gallate (EGCG).
 EGCG makes up about 10-50% of the total catechin content and appears to be the most powerful of the catechins – with antioxidant activity about 25-100 times more potent than vitamins C and E. A cup of green tea may provide 10-40mg of polyphenols and has antioxidant activity greater than a serving of broccoli, spinach, carrots or strawberries.

 Green teas have long been enjoyed for their health-giving qualities as well as their unique and often subtle flavor. amusingly the aroma and taste can be quite different from one another.
-The color of the liquor can range from a bright jade green to a pale yellow and is best when drink without any additions.
+The color of the liquor can range from a bright jade green to a pale yellow and is best when consumed without any additions.

 Green tea is typically harvested by handpicking the young leaves and buds of the Camellia sinensis plant, which are then quickly processed to preserve their natural flavor and health benefits.
 The timing of the harvest is critical to ensure the best quality tea.